sara-sabr/ITStrategy/_pages/en/it-picture-medium-term.md

 ##### Continuous Integration (CI)

 - We have a deep and complete view of all code, applications and infrastructure dependencies because we have automated flow.
-- Automated test are run that give developers constant feedback and pushhing them to fix errors.
+- Automated test are run that give developers constant feedback and pushing them to fix errors.
 Don't break the build!

 ##### Deployment automation